-January 31 Backward Day is a fun holiday for children to do things in reverse like spelling a name backwords, writing or even wearing clothes backwards!
+January 31 Backward Day is a fun holiday for children to do things in reverse, like spelling a name backward, writing, or even wearing clothes backward!

 Cap-shirt-Backward-Day